Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Topology Update

-Note that symmetric error is a common assumption in the literature~\cite{chen2019ncv} and our analysis methodology is not limited to symmetric error.
-As the GNN model $f(\cdot)$ makes random errors (and hence the topology update algorithms also make random errors), we use the expected noise ratio $\alpha_{E}$ as a replacement for the noise ratio $\alpha$.
-For the graph after edition, i.e., $\mathcal{G}'=(\mathcal{V}, \mathcal{E}')$, we define the expected noise ratio as $\alpha_{E}=\frac{m_{r}}{m_{r}+m_{a}}$, in which $m_{r}$ is the expected number of inter-class edges in $\mathcal{G}'$ and $m_{a}$ is the expected number of intra-class edges in $\mathcal{G}'$.
+Note that symmetric error is a common assumption in the literature~\citep{chen2019ncv} and our analysis methodology is not limited to symmetric error.
+As the GNN model $f(\cdot)$ makes random errors (and hence the topology update algorithms also make random errors), we use the expected noise ratio $\alpha_{E}$ for the updated graph $\mathcal{G}'$ as a replacement for the noise ratio $\alpha$.
+For $\mathcal{G}'=(\mathcal{V}, \mathcal{E}')$, we define the expected noise ratio as $\alpha_{E}=\frac{m_{r}}{m_{r}+m_{a}}$, in which $m_{r}$ is the expected number of inter-class edges in $\mathcal{G}'$ and $m_{a}$ is the expected number of intra-class edges in $\mathcal{G}'$.
 We can compare the expected noise ratio of $\mathcal{G}'$ with the noise ratio of the original graph $\mathcal{G}$.

 \begin{theorem} (Edge Deletion) If Assumption~\ref{assup:symetric} holds and Algorithm~\ref{alg:edge deletion} is used for edge deletion, denote the expected noise ratio of the output graph $\mathcal{G}'=(\mathcal{V}, \mathcal{E}')$ as $\alpha_{E}$, we have $\alpha_{E}< \alpha$ if $p>\frac{2}{c+1}$. \end{theorem}